giuseppe-dandrea/EzWh/GUIPrototype.md

 # Description
-In the file we proposse separately the intefaces introduced for each type of user , depending on their roles already specified by the adminstrator .
+In the file we propose separately the interfaces introduced for each type of user , depending on their roles already specified by the adminstrator .

 ## Access Pages